 Thank you so much for sharing this witty memories with us.

-Wolfgang Hampel's literary event Vita Magica is very fascinating because he is going to include Betty MacDonald, other members of the Bard family and Betty MacDonald fan club honor members.
+other members of the Bard family and Betty MacDonald fan club honor

 I had to laugh aloud when I was reading the very funny Betty MacDonald Satire Betty MacDonald: Nothing more to say by Betty MacDonald fan club founder Wolfgang Hampel.

 Otherwise it became reality and many people from all over the world can't belive what happened to the United States of Amerika.
+To me it's like a Science fiction movie.

 When I'm reading this article I can't believe it all.